docker-training/security-workshop/security-labs/seccomp/step2.md

 Use the docker run command to try to start a new container with all capabilities added, `apparmor` unconfined, and the `seccomp-profiles/deny.json` seccomp profile applied.

-`sudo docker run --rm -it --cap-add ALL --security-opt apparmor=unconfined --security-opt seccomp=seccomp-profiles/deny.json alpine sh`{{execute}}
+`docker run --rm -it --cap-add ALL --security-opt apparmor=unconfined --security-opt seccomp=seccomp-profiles/deny.json alpine sh`{{execute}}